nteetor/yonder/docs/content/jumbotron.md

     content: |-
       jumbotron(
         title = "Welcome, welcome!",
-        subtitle = "This simple jumbotron-style component calls attention to a new feature", tags$p(
+        subtitle = "This simple jumbotron-style component",
+        tags$p(
           "Here we can talk more about this excellently superb new feature.", "The best."